bigomics/omicsplayground/docs/info.rst

 --------------------------------------------------------------------------------
 To cite Omics Playground in publications please use:

-**Akhmedov M, Martinelli A, Geiger R and Kwee I.**
-Omics Playground\: A comprehensive self-service platform forvisualization, analytics and exploration of Big Omics Data.
+**Akhmedov M, Martinelli A, Geiger R and Kwee I.** Omics Playground\: A comprehensive self-service platform forvisualization, analytics and exploration of Big Omics Data. *NAR Genomics and Bioinformatics, Volume 2, Issue 1, March 2020, lqz019; doi:10.1093/nargab/lqz019*
-*NAR 2019; doi\: ...*

 License
 --------------------------------------------------------------------------------